Review of the Album "Insult to Injury" by New Jersey Thrash Metal Band Whiplash

 About the Song "Hiroshima"

 The very fast song Hiroshima lyrically tells the story of how the city of Hiroshima was bombed after the Japanese surprise attack on Pearl Harbor.
 Lyrically similar is the title track that is a song about what happens when a soldier falls in battle and the body of his is left behind.
 The innocent civilians are the ones that suffer most during the time of war.

-How Are the Rest of the Songs?
+How Is the Rest of the Album "Insult to Injury?"